SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 In fact, the entire event is opaque.
 We have one brief video plus comments from Russian witnesses and Russian media.

-The video shows:
-* A car on fire
-* Debris strewn across the roadway
-* A body (face-down) lying 2 lanes across from the car (reported to have been ejected by the car bomb explosion)
-* The father on the scene
-* Emergency responders arriving

 ## The elevation of Alexander Dugin

 Predictably, many Western media outlets are leading with the notion that Darya's father is "<a href="https://www.washingtonpost.com/politics/daughter-of-putins-brain-ideologist-killed-in-car-blast/2022/08/21/ded9acc0-2124-11ed-9ce6-68253bd31864_story.html" target="blank">Putin's Brain</a>," Putin's "Rasputin," or even "<a href="https://www.thesun.co.uk/news/19571946/putins-guide-alexander-hospital-bomb-killed-daughter/" target="blank">Putin's War Mastermind</a>."